What’s new in 13.10

 Browser content redirection

-Redirects the contents of a web browser to a client device and creates a corresponding browser embedded within Citrix Receiver.
+Redirects the contents of a web browser to a client device and creates a corresponding browser embedded within Citrix Workspace app.
 This feature offloads network usage, page processing, and graphics rendering to the endpoint.
 Doing so improves the user experience when browsing demanding webpages, especially webpages that incorporate HTML5 or Flash video content.
 Browser content redirection is supported on the x86, x64, and ARM hard float (armhf) platforms.

-The retail build of standard Citrix Receiver for Linux can now generate and send logs through syslog.
+The retail build of standard Citrix Workspace App for Linux can now generate and send logs through syslog.
 This feature allows the handling of messages to be controlled based on their level and origin.
 Retail logging support is being introduced for the Connection Sequence (WD, PD, TD, Proxy) and Printing components.
 This helps users troubleshoot, and - in cases of complicated issues - facilitate the support team’s job by using the detailed logs available.
 The log output is similar to the current debugging mode.

 The logging parameters, log level, log file, log method (sequence, multi-sequential, cycle), and the module to be logged can be configured using configuration files.
 For information about enabling retail logging, see Enabling retail logging.